yrki/AzureFunctionWithDependencyInjection/README.md

 # AzureFunctionWithDependencyInjection
-Azure function with dependency injection and configuration from different sources.
+Example of how we can use Azure Functions with Dependency injection and Configuration from KeyVault, Setting files and Environment variables.